2011 Syllabus and Class Schedule for Geography of Virginia (GGS 380)

 Multiple choice questions will have only one correct answer, but choices may be difficult.
 Because the material is open book, questions typically require you to use critical thinking skills rather than just find a factoid.
 You should answer the questions by pick the choice that is "most correct" to you.
 Quizzes demonstrate that you can think with a place-based orientation ("where is Virginia Beach in relation to the Roanoke River?") and apply what you have learned ("why does Virginia Beach get some of its drinking water from the Roanoke River, requiring an expensive pipeline stretching so far away from the city?").

 You may find it challenging to select the correct answer, if your previous experience with geography was to memorize-and-regurgitate the capitals of the 50 states.
 This is a university-level class intended to strengthen your critical thinking capabilities, not to test your memorization talents.
-Quizzes for this class are open book because in the real world, if you need to know the water source for the City of Fairfax or the name of the reservoir in Franklin County, you can Google for it (or even look it up in a printed atlas).
+Quizzes for this class are open book because in the real world, if you need to know the water source for the City of Fairfax or the name of the reservoir in Franklin County, you can use a search engine (or even look it up in a printed atlas).

-If you don't understand why you missed a quiz question, then ask for clarification so you will get the answer right when a similar question appears on a future quiz or the final exam.
+If you don't understand why you missed a quiz question, then ask for clarification.
+Make sure you understand the appropriate response before a similar question appears on a future quiz or the final exam.
 This is not an invitation to haggle for getting retroactive credit for quiz questions.
 The focus on the discussion should be increasing your understanding of the course material, and why one answer is "more correct" that the other choices.

 historic James River and Kanawha Canal lock, with modern Blue Ridge Parkway bridge in background (Bedford County)